RickyleeGoacher/MEANStackPortfolio/README.md

 Several things are required to get the app up and running.

-markup : * In the root of the api folder create a `.env` file and add the following information
+* In the root of the api folder create a `.env` file and add the following information
 * SECRET= <-This should contain a secret string of characters, for example "This is my secret string".
 * MONGO_URI= <-This should contain the `uri` for your `mongodb` database.
 * SECRETCODE= <-This should container the secret password used to create admin acounts through the registration.

 ## Functionality

-This portfolio application has multiple functionality. markup : * Login & Admin registration.
+This portfolio application has multiple functionality.
+* Login & Admin registration.
 * CRUD functionality, create, read, update and delete posts as well as editing homepage, about and social link information.
 * Image uploads.
 * Admin Dashboard.